 (a) Decisions approving or disapproving an application may be appealed as provided in this section.
 Decisions by the Vice President’s designee may be appealed to the Vice President and decisions by the Vice President may be appealed to the Chief Executive Officer, with the possibility of further discretionary review by a committee of the TVA Board.

-(b) If a designee of the Vice President issues an initial decision disapproving an applicant, the applicant may obtain the Vice President’s review of that decision by mailing within thirty (30) days after receipt of the designee’s decision a written request to the Vice President, Natural Resources, Tennessee Valley Authority, 400 West Summit Hill Drive, Knoxville, Tennessee 37902.
+(b) If a designee of the Vice President issues an initial decision disapproving an application or approving it with terms and conditions deemed unacceptable by the applicant, the applicant may obtain the Vice President’s review of that decision by mailing within thirty (30) days after receipt of the designee’s decision a written request to the Vice President, Natural Resources, Tennessee Valley Authority, 400 West Summit Hill Drive, Knoxville, Tennessee 37902.
 Otherwise, the initial decision of the Vice President’s designee becomes final.

 (c) If the Vice President, either initially or as the result of an appeal, disapproves an application or approves it with terms and conditions deemed unacceptable by the applicant, the applicant may obtain the Chief Executive Officer’s review of that decision by mailing within thirty (30) days after receipt of the decision a written request to the Chief Executive Officer, Tennessee Valley Authority, 400 W. Summit Hill Drive, Knoxville, Tennessee 37902.
 Otherwise, the Vice President’s decision becomes final.